1840–1923

 Later Life and Legacy:

-• Cora’s career as a Spiritualist spanned over four decades and reached thousands of people across the United States and abroad.
+- Cora’s career as a Spiritualist spanned over seven decades and reached thousands of people across the United States and abroad.
 Her teachings, as articulated by her spirit guides, focused on the existence and immortality of the soul and emphasized Spiritualism’s compatibility with science and reason.